 - 1.1.
-The Independent Adjudication Service Sell What You Know ("the Service") is administered by Centre for Effective Dispute Resolution ("CEDR").
-The Service provides an informal and independent way of resolving disputes between Sell What You Know ("the Company") and their customers ("the Customer") together known as "the Parties".
-This is done by way of an adjudication process ("the Adjudication"). - 1.2.
-To use the Service, the Customer must send a completed application form ("the Application") to CEDR setting out their complaint.
+The Postal Redress Service (POSTRS) ("the Service") is administered by Centre for Effective Dispute Resolution ("CEDR").
+POSTRS provides an informal and independent way of resolving domestic and cross-border disputes between subscribing companies that provide postal services ("the Company") and their customers ("the Customer") together known as "the Parties".
+This is done by way of an adjudication process ("the Adjudication").
+A full list of subscribing companies can be found here. - 1.2.
+To use the Service, the Customer must send a completed application form ("the Application") to POSTRS setting out their complaint.
 The Service is free of charge to customers. - 1.3.
 Where applicable under these Rules, an independent adjudicator will be appointed by CEDR from its Adjudication Panel to decide the outcome of the complaint ("the Adjudicator").
 The Adjudicator's decision (as set out at Rule 4.6) is only binding on the Parties if the Customer accepts it within 20 working days of the decision being issued. - 1.4.
-A 'Customer' is an individual, business or organisation that was the purchaser of the Company's Mentorship Programme, which is the subject of the complaint, from the Company. - 1.5.
-The Customer can use the Service if they have not been able to settle a complaint with the Company after eight weeks have passed since first complaining to the Company, or if the Company has provided the Customer with notice that it is unable to resolve the complaint (i.e. the complaint has reached a "Deadlock"). - 1.6.
-Applications to the Service will be accepted from customers or their appointed representatives.
-A representative can only be appointed if: - 1.6.1. the Customer provides, with their application to the Service, signed authority confirming that they agree to the representative acting on their behalf; or
+A 'Customer' is an individual, business or organisation that was the purchaser, recipient, or intended recipient of a postal product and/or postal service, which is the subject of the complaint, from the Company. - (NB.
+For complaints made against Royal Mail Group ("RMG"), the postal product and/or service that is the subject of the complaint must appear on RMG's list of products and services covered by POSTRS.
+The list can be found here.)